The information in this article is up to date for tax year 2024 (returns filed in 2025).

 How much can my dependent earn and still be claimed?

 Even if your child works, you should be able to claim them as a dependent if they rely on you for more than half of their expenses.
-For more information, read Tax Rules for Claiming a Dependent Who Works.

-What if my child passed away?
+What if my child is deceased?

 A deceased child can still be a qualifying child for the Child Tax Credit and the Earned Income Tax Credit if: